 Accommodations

 We will be happy to work with you to accommodate your child’s needs.
-Accommodation requests related to a disability should be made at least three weeks prior to an event to Caldwell County Extension Center at 828-757-1290.
+Accommodation requests related to a disability should be made at least three weeks prior to an event to N.C.
+Cooperative Extension, Caldwell County Center at 828-757-1290.

 For all programs, parents and all participating youth are required to sign a Code of Conduct form, which outlines behavioral standards.
 This aids 4-H in fostering an environment for positive youth development.